 Occasionally dealing with complainants can become very difficult for a number of various reasons.
-In all cases when there are difficulties staff will follow the ISCAS guidance on Managing Unacceptable Behaviour of Complainants (Appendix 2).
+In all cases when there are difficulties, staff will follow the ISCAS quidance Unacceptable Behaviour Complainants on Managing of (Appendix 2).

 8 MONITORING

 Fairfield Independent Hospital's Board of Directors will receive bi-monthly reports.
 Complaints will be reported to the Medical Advisory Committee, Integrated Governance Committee and HoD monthly meeting.